kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins.md

 ## Installation

 A CNI plugin is required to implement the [Kubernetes network model](/docs/concepts/services-networking/#the-kubernetes-network-model).
-The CRI manages its own CNI plugins, meaning the Kubelet isn't involved in installing or managing the plugins.
-Plugins are installed according to their own documentation.
+The CRI manages its own CNI plugins, with Kubelet no longer managing the plugins since the [dockershim was removed in v1.24](https://github.com/kubernetes/kubernetes/pull/106907).
+CNI plugins are installed according to their own documentation.

 ## Network Plugin Requirements